 Gutters can help reduce the risk of water damage and flooding, but they can also create issues when not properly maintained.
+Don’t underestimate the importance of gutters.
 Clogged gutters can create a buildup of water on your roof, which may lead to additional water damage and leaks.
 Make sure your gutters are correctly installed and free of cracks to ensure that water properly drains away from your roof and home.
 Additionally, be sure to regularly clean your gutters, as leaves, twigs, and other debris can cause your gutters to function improperly and cause significant roof damage.

 Perhaps the most common—yet most overlooked—cause of roof damage is neglect.
 Like any aspect of your home, your roof should be routinely inspected for signs of damage or weak spots.
+Metal roof maintenance is essential.
 This will alert you to potential issues before they have a chance to become bigger problems.
 Neglecting small issues can lead to even bigger problems in the future, so it’s crucial that your roof is inspected at least once a year, either by a professional or by yourself.